🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

 What this would mean

 The Chairperson negotiates all gaming contracts.
-The Chairperson nominates every member of every gaming regulatory and oversight board.
-The Tribal Council — which voted 17-2 in the chairman's favor — confirms those nominations.
+The Chairperson nominates every member of every gaming regulatory and oversight board — confirmed by a Tribal Council that voted 17-2 in his favor.
 There is no independent check on the chairman's power over gaming.

 Why this matters

 One person negotiates the billion-dollar gaming contracts.
 That same person nominates every person who oversees those contracts.
 A 17-2 aligned council confirms.
-The same chairman who has not answered questions about the $3.6M profit land flip deal would control all of this.
+The same chairman who has not answered questions about the $6.8M land flip deal would control all of this.

 Article VIII · Section 1 · Subsection (b)